li-clutter-org/genericwindows/README.md

 We get that status of the test by [calling the API](http://developers.loadimpact.com/api/#get-tests-id) and parsing the json response to check for the status in the response.

-The last thing we do is to send a service message to TeamCity that the test is running.
+The last thing we do is to output to the console the test is running.

 3c The test is running
 ======================